Accreditation and academic partnerships

 The University has created a clearly defined set of procedures for the approval of such agreements.
 The guidelines are set out in the relevant sections

-Heriot-Watt University engages in collaborative arrangements with partner institutions based in the UK and overseas.
+Heriot-Watt University (HWU) engages in collaborative arrangements with partner institutions based in the UK and overseas.
 The University has primary and ultimate responsibility for academic standards and quality across all its provision.
 It works collaboratively with other bodies whose roles include accreditation, licensing and regulation in the UK and overseas.
-Read more about accreditation process.
+Read more about the accreditation process.

 Approved learning partnerships